Five Festive Traditions of My Wacky Family

-When we left Texas, for Christmas it was considered chic to put a rustic wreath on the door.
-Rustic meant made of barbed wire—rusty was fine—and then attach one cowboy boot to it.
+In Texas in the 8os and 90s, it was considered chic to put a rustic wreath on the door at Christmas time.
+Rustic meant made of barbed wire—rusty was fine.
+To add further panache, we attached one cowboy boot to it.
 For more power, we added big hot peppers.
 Hijole!
 Dios mio!

 Arriving in Austria, we found Christmas started on the dim eve of December 5.
 We stood in our snow blanketed village and held our trembling toddlers in our arms while a terrifying parade came slowly down the street: Sankt Nikolaus in red and white sat in a wagon drawn by eight Krampuses.
 These were furry demon creatures with goat heads and horns and sporting chains and whips, and they were followed by a strange man in black formal wear and top hat whose role was to keep the beasts in check.
 As the Krampuses (young men in costume) chased children and pretty girls, Sankt Nikolaus threw candy to the children, who ran around in the snowy moonlight screaming and picking it up.
 This event was called Krampusnacht.
 Furchtbar!

 On the eve of the 24th, the Christ child Christkind brought presents to the children.

 Silvester.
 On December 31st at midnight we left our warm house and joined neighbors with lanterns on a chilly hike through the moonlight to a high mountain pass.
 There, we toasted the New Year in with a hot alcoholic drink.
 Prost!